 Q. What is the difference between mesophilic and thermophilic yogurt starter cultures?

-A. Mesophilic cultures at room temperature, 70º-77ºF.
-Thermophilic cultures at approximately 110ºF.
+A. Mesophilic yogurt starters culture at room temperature, 70º-77ºF.
+Thermophilic yogurt starters culture at approximately 110ºF.

 Q. What yogurt starter cultures do you carry?